5. Web Design

 Law of Enclosure

 Items that are enclosed in a border or with a background color tend to be grouped together.
-A figure will be perceived as separate from it’s background.
+A figure will be perceived as separate from its background.
 A border provides a separation.

 notion image